OUR COVID-19 RESPONSE: Free Consultations for local businesses

 Why should marketers care?

-Your company’s inclusive marketing campaign should be a reflection of your business’ makeup of individuals and business values and philosophies.
+Your company’s inclusive marketing campaign should be a reflection of your business makeup of individuals and business values and philosophies.
 Claiming that your company is diverse but not including diverse groups of individuals in positions of power for reasons unrelated to capability is a great example of how a business can claim diversity but not actually be inclusive at all.
-Every individual within a business, regardless of position, must reflect the company’s promise for diversity.
+Every individual within a business, regardless of position, must reflect the company’s promise of diversity.
 Your business’ work culture, policies and regulations, and overall attitude all contribute to the organization’s commitment to inclusivity.
 Customers look both outside and inside a company to determine whether the company is inclusive or not.

 All in all, inclusive marketing comes from an understanding of your customers and your business itself.
 Customers want companies who resonate with their personal values and cultural perspectives, among other factors.
 Apart from understanding these aspects of your customer base, your business must bridge the gap between what your brand portrays in its inclusivity drive and what it internally believes in.
 In this case, actions speak louder than words.
 Empty promises of diversity will drive customers away.

 Hiring a diverse range of individuals that can represent the needs of marginalized groups is important for companies to get the full picture when it comes to product development and marketing strategies.
-Companies are now beginning to understand that the ultimate way to achieve long term success is to shift their marketing resources to include and not exclude, both in their products and services, and in their internal work culture, environment, and practices.
+Companies are now beginning to understand that the ultimate way to achieve long-term success is to shift their marketing resources to include and not exclude, both in their products and services, and in their internal work culture, environment, and practices.
 The best digital marketing agencies in Dubai can help you boost your marketing and thereby, your business.

 Subscribe to our Blog